WISPO-POP/PowerPlots.jl/docs/src/parameters.md

 | `flow_arrow_size_range` | set size range for power flow arrows | `[500,3000]` |

 ### Data
 The data argument selects the data from the component dictionary to use in the visualization.
 The data argument can be a string or a symbol.
-The data value modifes the color of a component based on the color range.
+The data value modifies the color of a component based on the color range.

 ```julia
 powerplot(case; gen_data=:pmax)